[Originally posted in 2015]

 He idolized her and she basically spat on him every chance she got.

-We look at him and say, “Man, what a brave guy.”
+We look at him and say, “Man, what a guy.”

-In 1897, Churchill watched one of his fellow army dudes get slashed to death by a Sikh bad guy during the Greco-Turkish war.
+In 1897, Churchill watched one of his fellow army dudes get slashed to death by a bad guy during the Greco-Turkish war.
+That's the word they used – slashed.

 You think he was like, “It’s cool, ’cause one day I’ll beat the Nazis”?